abhirooptalasila/Reddit-Flair-Detector/README.md

 The web app is deployed on Heroku at: https://reddit-flair-detection-app.herokuapp.com/

+NOTE: The web app will take some time to load as Heroku doesn't keep free web apps running all the time.
+The server is started freshly every time someone visits it.
+So please give it some time to load :)

 ## Local Installation

 **Note:** My installation is specific to Python 3.7 and TF 1.14